 On the HMD phone, there are 2 slots used to connect to the controller phone.

 On the controller phone, you will see the cotroller emulator UI contains the following:

 - Trackpad (large circle): Tapping and moving your finger on it triggers the touched event; Tapping it twice triggers the pressed event.

 - Menu button (circle with 3 lines): Tapping it triggers the pressed event.

 - System button (circle with 2 interlocked diamonds): System button is reserved, apps cannot receive the pressed event.

 Device service needs to be configured when the devices have changed.
 Wave SDK provides a tool to configure the DeviceService being used.
 Install and launch WaveVR Settings on your HMD phone.

 Select the HMD and controller device service and then tap APPLY.

 Install and launch “HelloVR” on your HMD phone.

-You will see the scene as below and can use controller emulator to operate it:
+You will see this scene.
+Use controller emulator to interact it: